wso2/docs-mi/en/docs/reference/mediators/payloadfactory-mediator.md

       <code>ctx</code>
     </th>
     <td>
       You can use the ctx variable to access properties with the 'default' scope.
-For example, if you have a property named `endpoint_status` in the default scope, you can get the property in the FreeMarker template by using `ctx.endpoint_status`.
+For example, if you have a property named <code>endpoint_status</code> in the default scope, you can get the property in the FreeMarker template by using <code>ctx.endpoint_status</code>.
     </td>
   </tr>
   <tr>